willmedorneles/interactive-credit-card-react-worc/README.md

 To run the integration tests you need to run the `npm start` command at the same time.

-This command will run cypress.
+This command will run cypress on Linux OS's;

 If you are having trouble running cypress take a look at the Installing Cypress [page](https://docs.cypress.io/guides/getting-started/installing-cypress#System-requirements).
+And how to run cypress in your OS.

 See the section about [cypress](https://docs.cypress.io/) for more information.